top of page

 These symptoms can range from mild to debilitating and last for weeks, months, or years.
 Like other instances of post-viral symptoms, patients often find their doctors dismissive and their treatment options severely limited.

-Fortunately, functional medicine provides scientifically-backed, natural solutions that are particularly well-suited to complex, chronic symptoms like those in Long Covid.
+Fortunately, functional medicine provides scientifically-backed, natural solutions that are particularly well-suited to complex, chronic symptoms like those found in Long Covid.

 a marble statue with a surgical mask.
 Long Covid and Histamine Symptoms.
 Logo Dr. Brian Lum